asafamr/task-queue/README.md

 A scalable and reliable task queue for Kubernetes.
 Scaling is done through Knative based autoscaling.
 Strong consistency is provided by MongoDB and used for recovery in case of failure.

-Currently only one task is aviavlble: extracting SBOM from a dockerhub image using Syft but new tasks can easily be added.
+Currently only one task is available: extracting SBOM from a dockerhub image using Syft but new tasks can easily be added.

-Task scheduling is done by [Celery](https://docs.celeryq.dev) with [Flower](flower.readthedocs.io) for metrics and manaual inspection.
-Celery workers currenlty have two "work" types: run tasks by hitting a Knative route and sync task status with the manager store.
+Task scheduling is done by [Celery](https://docs.celeryq.dev) with [Flower](flower.readthedocs.io) for metrics and manual inspection.
+Celery workers currently have two "work" types: run tasks by hitting a Knative route and sync task status with the manager store.

 Task HTTP requests are mapped 1-1 to pods through Knative concurrency setting and are kept open until a task is finished.
-The reuslts are then uploaded to an object store(MinIO).
+The results are then uploaded to an object store(MinIO).

 ### Design
-I chose this design following good experience with [GCP Cloud Tasks](https://cloud.google.com/tasks) and [GCP Cloud Run](https://cloud.google.com/run)
+I chose this design following good experiences with [GCP Cloud Tasks](https://cloud.google.com/tasks) and [GCP Cloud Run](https://cloud.google.com/run)

-Authentication should be done in cluster ingress and idenetity provided in header to task manager.
+Authentication should be done in cluster ingress and identity provided in header to task manager (unimplemented).

 Benefits:
 * Horizontally scalable - and fast to scale